nmetulev/mgt-react/readme.md

 };
 ```

-All properties and events map exactly as they are defined on the web component.
+All properties and events map exactly as they are defined on the web component - [see web component docs](https://aka.ms/mgt-docs).

 ### Templates